cc-ai/FloodDatasets-ClimateScience/coastal-flooding/Readme.md

 Same as North america coastal maps + Lower(5th percentile) and Upper(95th percentile) bounds on sea level projection.
 Located in `/network/tmp1/ccai/climate-data/coastalflood`.

+## CoastalDEM

+The CoastalDEM(90m version) provided by the climate central is located in `/network/tmp1/ccai/climate-data/CoastalDEM`.
+Note that the maps used in [climate central](https://coastal.climatecentral.org/) are produced by CoastalDEM (10m version).
+Main paper:
+Kulp, S., Strauss, B. 2019.
+New elevation data triple estimates of global vulnerability to sea-level rise and coastal flooding https://www.nature.com/articles/s41467-019-12808-z.

 ## Sea level projections

 Sea level projections used in coastal flood simulation are calculated by CMIP5 runs.
 More details in Kopp, R. E. et al. Probabilistic 21st and 22nd century sea-level projections at a global network of tide-gauge sites.
 Earth’s.
 Future 2, 383–406 (2014). https://doi.org/10.1002/2014EF000239.
 The projections are available in `/network/tmp1/ccai/climate-data/sea-level-projection`